 - To help make other cancer-killing treatments, such as radiation therapy, more effective

 - To relieve symptoms caused by the cancer and to slow its growth when the lung cancer is at an advanced stage.
-This is called 1,2,4 or palliation.
+This is called Care given to improve the quality of life of patients who have a serious or life-threatening disease or palliation.1,2,4

 Why are there side effects from chemotherapy drugs?

 Chemotherapy drugs kill rapidly dividing cells and cannot tell the difference between healthy normal cells that divide fast and cancer cells.
-Healthy cells that divide rapidly include hair cells, blood cells (1,2, , and ), and the cells lining the mouth and intestines.
+Healthy cells that divide rapidly include hair cells, blood cells (A type of blood cell that carries oxygen from the lungs to all parts of the body, A type of blood cell responsible for blood clotting, and A type of blood cell that helps the body fight infection and other diseases), and the cells lining the mouth and intestines.
 When chemotherapy kills these normal cells, it can cause side effects.
-However, normal cells can repair the damage or be replaced by other healthy cells, which is why side effects are usually temporary.
+However, normal cells can repair the damage or be replaced by other healthy cells, which is why side effects are usually temporary.1,2

 What are some common side effects of chemotherapy?